Aristotelian poetry: Introduction

 This is \cite[Question 1.11]{MR4101445}, and our goal is to give a negative answer.
 Namely, we shall force the positive relation $\binom{\omega_2}{\omega_1}\rightarrow \binom{2}{\omega_1}_\omega$ (and hence a positive relation will hold with sets of size $n$ for every natural number $n$), but simultaneously we will force $\binom{\omega_2}{\omega_1}\nrightarrow \binom{\omega}{\omega_1}_\omega$.

 This result can be viewed as a reflection of an old debate between Plato and Aristotle, see \cite{aristo}.
 According to the common interpretation, Aristotle denied the concept of \emph{actual infinity} but accepted the idea of \emph{potential infinity}.
 Therefore, one can think of an arbitrarily large natural number $n$ but the collection of all natural numbers does not exist.
 The main result of this paper is a combinatorial version of this attitude.
+During the refereeing process we learned that the main result of the paper has been proved by Jing Zhang in \cite{MR4094551}.
+We indicate, however, that our proof reduces the consistency strength of the statement to an $\omega_1$-Erd\H{o}s cardinal.

 Our notation is mostly standard and follows, e.g., the conventions of \cite{MR506523}.
 However, we employ the Jerusalem forcing notation, so $p\leq{q}$ means that the condition $p$ is weaker than the condition $q$.
 For background in the partition calculus we suggest \cite{MR2768681}, \cite{MR3075383} and \cite{MR795592}.